November 06, 2023 8 min read

 Frankincense Papyrifera-Ethiopia

 Growing in the Tigray area of northern Ethiopia, Eritrea and west into Sudan, Boswellia papyrifera is used by churches worldwide and is often called Church Frankincense.
 Frankincense Papyrifera has a strong middle note, a soft yet persistent heart note, and a distinguished aroma with hints of orange peel.
+It brings to my mind the smell of ancient stone temples and churches.
 Shown in the photo below is our Sudan Supergrade Frankincense Papyrifera

-Though botanists agree these two are the same species, the nose tells us they are quite different and distinct types of Frankincense resin.
+Though botanists agree these two are the same species of tree, the nose tells us they are quite different and distinct types of Frankincense resin.

 Frankincense Carterii-Somalia